ceradrake/buzzline-04-drake/README.md

 Review the code for both the producer and the consumer.
 Understand how the information is generated, written to a file, and read and processed.
 Review the visualization code to see how the live chart is produced.
 When done, remember to kill the associated terminals for the producer and consumer.

+I want to focus on the average message count per author.
+We will write code to calculate that.
+We will use a bar chart to visualize that.

 ---